temporalio/proposals/enhanced-stack-trace-queries.md

 export interface EnhancedStackTrace {
   sdk: SDKInfo;
   /**
-   * Mapping of file name to file contents
+   * Mapping of file path to file contents.
+   * SDK may choose to send no, some or all sources.
+   * Sources might be trimmed, and some time only the file(s) of the top element of the trace will be sent.
    */
   sources: Record<string, FileSlice[]>;
   stacks: StackTrace[];